Mob Squad (fans)

-The name for the fans of the National Football League (NFL)'s Los Angeles Rams.
-It had referred to the team during their final season in St. Louis through the 2019 season following their return to Los Angeles.
-They also use other lesser-used nicknames for fans include Ramily, Ramilia,The Herd, or simply Rams Nation (primarily by players).
+Mob Squad is the name for the fans of the National Football League (NFL)'s Los Angeles Rams.
+It was originally a nickname for the team during the 2015–2019 NFL seasons.
+They also use other lesser-used nicknames for fans include Ramily, Ramilia, The Herd, or simply Rams Nation (primarily by players).
 The team has only officially used the moniker in official branding and merchandising from 2015 to 2019.
 Numerous fans have adopted the name to refer to fans of the Rams as a whole, as the term 'Mob' also refers to a group of sheep.

 History

 The Original Melonheads

 During the 1980s; Rams fan Lance Goldberg sought to create a similar iteration of the famous Cheesehead trend of Green Bay Packers fans wearing a block of cheese, though Wisconsin is famous for its dairy industry while watermelons do not have the same connection to Los Angeles.
 The Melonheads have been a notable fixture for the Rams through the 1980s, their tenure in St. Louis, and even following their return in 2016.